wangleon/gamse/docs/guide.foces.rst

 #. :code:`gamse list`
 #. :code:`gamse reduce`

-Since FOCES is a double-fiber spectrograph, there are two fiber modes, i.e., the "single" mode and "double" mode.
+FOCES is a double-fiber spectrograph.
+There are two different fiber modes: "single" and "double".
 When running :code:`gamse config`, the program asks the user which mode the data is obtained with.
 The "single" mode means ALL the raw images in the observing run are taken with